Worried about your child online? Please contact Mr. Rayworth at school or report it on CEOP (Child Exploitation & Online Protection Centre)

-The digital world, including the internet & social media, is constantly evolving and provides excellent opportunities for students to learn from experts all over the world, interact with people from different cultures and develop their digital and creative skills.
+The digital world, including the internet and social media, is constantly evolving and provides excellent opportunities for students to learn from experts all over the world, interact with people from different cultures and develop their digital and creative skills.

 We at Chorlton High School want to encourage our students to become digital natives in a safe and responsible way.